junior-devleague/caesar-cipher-shifter/README.md

  5. Inside your function create a while loop to ask if the user would like to encrypt or decrypt

 Part 2:
- 1. Create another function called getmessage to ask the user for the message they want to encrypt
- 2. We will come back and need to add some error checking

-Part 3:
  1. Create a function called getencrypt
  2. You will need to define your 3 global variables first
  3. Ask the user for the key (or the shift) they want to use